Oscarg2010/MCW-BCDR/Whiteboard design session/WDS trainer guide - Business continuity and disaster recovery.md

 -   How can each part of their solution be backed up?

-    -   IaaS: These deployments will be backed up using an Azure implementation of their third-party backup
+    -   IaaS: These deployments will be backed up using an Azure implementation of their third-party backup.

     -   PaaS: Azure App Service and SQL Database have built in Backup services that must be implemented.
 These are robust solutions, but their features are dependent upon the select and SKUs that CI selects during the provisioning of these services.